sebastianuxd/decky-stt-keyboard/README.md

 ## Features

-- 🎤 **Speech-to-Text Integration**: Convert your speech to text using the built-in microphone
+- 🎤 **Speech-to-Text Integration**: Convert your speech to text using the built-in microphone or external microphone
-- ⌨️ **Custom Keyboard Overlay**: Beautiful UI overlay for speech recognition
-- 🎮 **Hotkey Support**: Activate with Steam + Y (customizable)
-- 🎯 **Chord Command Support**: Quick access through chord commands
-- ⚙️ **Configurable Settings**: Auto-submit, language selection, and more
-- 🌍 **Multi-language Support**: Choose your preferred language for recognition
-- 📋 **Clipboard Integration**: Automatic text insertion or clipboard copy
+- 📋 **Clipboard Integration**: Click to add to your clipboard, then paste anywhere!
+- 🎮 **Navigateable with Controllers**: Self explanitory, but as a tip you may want to use the Paste command as a rear button action.
+- ⚙️ **Accessible via QAM**: Anytime your quick access menu is available, so is STT!

 ## Why This Plugin?

-Typing on the Steam Deck with trackpads is notoriously slow and frustrating.
+Typing on the Steam Deck with trackpads is slow and frustrating.
 The Steam Deck has a built-in microphone that's rarely utilized.
 This plugin bridges that gap, allowing you to dictate text much faster than typing - especially useful for:

 - Chat messages in games
 - Search queries